nitecafe/Material-Whirlpool/README.md

 I will try my best to continously improve and add new features to this project.

-Check Release page for informationms about Changelog.
+Check Release page for informations about Changelog.